Student Immigration Advice Service

-The UK Council for International Student Affairs (UKCISA) on 4 February 2019 published some very useful information for students on the EU Settlement Scheme.
+The UK Council for International Student Affairs (UKCISA) published some very useful information for students on the EU Settlement Scheme.

 You must ensure you meet the requirements and have the correct documentation before applying for the Settlement scheme, as it is an immigration application.
 A refusal can have implications to your immigration history, so it is important to ensure you read the guidance available before applying.

 Freemovement.org.uk provide very useful information about how to apply for settled status.
 They also provide a YouTube video on the EU settled status application scheme walk-through.